 Additional Buyer’s Stamp Duty (ABSD)

 The Additional Buyer’s Stamp Duty (ABSD) is a measure implemented by the Singapore Government to curb rising property prices.
-The last revision was on 12 January 2013.
+The latest revision was on 6 July 2018.
 ABSD is to be paid by certain profiles of people who buy or acquire residential properties (including residential land).
-The rate for foreigners has increased to 15% on 12th Jan 2013.
+The rate for foreigners has increased to 20%.

 Under the Free Trade Agreements (FTAs), the Nationals or Permanent Residents of these countries will be given the same tax treatment as Singapore Citizens.

 - Nationals and Permanent Residents of Iceland, Liechtenstein, Norway or Switzerland.